 Workit Clinic is fighting the opioid crisis on both coasts, offering telehealth Suboxone treatment and online therapy for those ready to make a change.

-Our team consists of counselors, clinicians, and people in recovery devoted to improving addiction care and lowering barriers that keep people from finding treatment.
-We met up with Sherrie, Workit’s Counselor in the Bay Area of California, to get to know her better.
+Our team consists of substance use counselors, clinicians, and people in recovery.
+We’re all devoted to improving addiction care and lowering barriers that keep people from finding treatment.
+We recently met up with Sherrie, Workit’s Counselor in the Bay Area of California, to get to know her better.

 Sherrie, you’ve been working in the addiction field for years.
 What got you interested in helping people who were struggling with addiction?